 For instance:

-As of July 2021, SBA had provided 3.8 million Economic Injury Disaster Loans, totaling $214.4 billion.
-For eligible applicants to this program, SBA also provided millions of grants totaling about $22.9 billion.
+- COVID-19 Economic Injury Disaster Loans.
+As of April 2022, SBA had provided 3.9 million Economic Injury Disaster Loans in response to COVID-19, totaling about $378 billion.
+For eligible applicants to this program, SBA also provided millions of grants totaling about $27.5 billion.
 However, SBA has not communicated important information about this program, such as expected processing times, to potential and actual program participants in an effective or timely manner.

+- Disaster planning.
 SBA’s Disaster Loan Program helps small businesses, homeowners, and renters rebuild or replace damaged property or continue business operations during disasters.
-For example, after Hurricanes Harvey, Irma, and Maria in 2017, SBA accepted 340,000 disaster loan applications and approved 141,000—making over $7 billion in such loans.
-Loan processing averaged 18 days or less.
-However, SBA’s disaster plans lack an in-depth discussion of how to deal with risks (such as extended power outages) that could affect its ability to respond in a timely manner during disasters.
-Also, some communities may face barriers in accessing the recovery assistance that SBA and other federal agencies provide.
-SBA should coordinate with other agencies to design and establish processes across recovery programs that address access barriers and disparate outcomes.
+Some communities may face barriers in accessing the recovery assistance that SBA and other federal agencies provide, such as rural communities.
+SBA should also assess gaps in loan outcomes in underserved communities and coordinate with other agencies to design and establish processes across recovery programs that address access barriers.

+- Subcontracts.
 Certain federal contracts that go to large businesses must have small business subcontracting plans.
 Under these plans, contractors have to make a good-faith effort to offer subcontracting opportunities to small businesses.
 Agencies are supposed to notify SBA representatives about proposed contracts with these plans for possible review.
-However, agencies can’t always show whether that happened.
+However, agencies can’t always provide data to show if this happened.
 Agencies also didn’t ensure that contractors submitted subcontracting reports, or that the reports were accurate.